saurabh09maurya/Machine-Learning-Approach-for-Employee-Performance-Prediction/README.md

 ## Contributing

 Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) before submitting a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Contact us on gmail for contribution

 ## Contact

-For any questions or suggestions, please contact [rk22pp5@gmail.com](mailto:rk22pp5@gmail.com).
+For any questions or suggestions, please contact [mauryasaurabh264@gmail.com](mauryasaurabh264@gmail.com).